marxin/texi2rst-generated/sphinx/gfortran/naming-and-argument-passing-conventions.rst

 * The arguments in the order in which they appear in the Fortran declaration

-* The the present status for optional arguments with value attribute, which are internally passed by value
+* The present status for optional arguments with value attribute, which are internally passed by value

 * The character length and/or coarray token and offset for the first